Gypsy jazz: History

-The origins of gypsy jazz can be traced to the Manouche gypsy Django Reinhardt, who after serving his musical "apprenticeship" playing in musette bands with accordionists, and also accompanying popular singers of the day, became acquainted with jazz music and began incorporating this into his repertoire and playing style.
-After initially hearing ragtime and Dixieland music, Reinhardt listened to Duke Ellington, Joe Venuti and Eddie Lang, and especially Louis Armstrong via the record collection of painter Émile Savitry in Toulon, France, in 1931.
-After Reinhardt met violinist Stéphane Grappelli, they played together informally when they were not playing dance music with a small orchestra at the Hôtel Claridge in Paris during the summer of 1934.
+The origins of gypsy jazz can be traced to the Manouche gypsy Django Reinhardt.
+After serving his musical "apprenticeship" playing in musette bands with accordionists and accompanying popular singers of the day, he became acquainted with jazz music and began playing it.
+After hearing ragtime and Dixieland music, Reinhardt listened to Duke Ellington, Joe Venuti and Eddie Lang, and especially Louis Armstrong via the record collection of painter Émile Savitry in Toulon, France, in 1931.
+After Reinhardt met violinist Stéphane Grappelli, they played dance music at the Hôtel Claridge in Paris, during the summer of 1934.
 According to an account in a book by Michael Dregni, Grappelli played a chorus, then Reinhardt began to improvise.
-Sometimes they were accompanied on double bass by Louis Vola, the band's leader, and on rhythm guitar by Roger Chaput.
+Sometimes they were accompanied on double bass by Louis Vola, the band's leader, and by Roger Chaput on rhythm guitar.
 This was the core of Reinhardt's band.
-The addition of Reinhardt's brother Joseph on rhythm guitar made it the Quintette du Hot Club de France.
+The addition of Reinhardt's brother, Joseph, on rhythm guitar made it the Quintette du Hot Club de France.

-This classic lineup, with occasional changes in membership on double bass and rhythm guitar, entered the recording studio later that year.
-They recorded extensively until the outbreak of war in 1939 when the Quintette was on tour in England.
-Reinhardt returned to Paris while Grappelli remained in London for the duration of the war.
+This lineup, with occasional changes in membership on double bass and rhythm guitar, entered the recording studio later that year.
+They recorded extensively, until the outbreak of war in 1939 when the Quintette was on tour in England.
+Reinhardt returned to Paris, while Grappelli remained in London for the duration of the war.
 After the war, they reunited in London and recorded with an English rhythm section.
 The days of the "hot club" sound were over, as both men had pursued independent musical paths.
 Reinhardt had moved to an electric guitar sound influenced by bebop.
 His sons, Lousson and Babik, played in a style influenced by American jazz.